jimouris/draft-mouris-cfrg-mastic/draft-mouris-cfrg-mastic.md

 the same time, Poplar1 allows the servers to detect and remove any invalid measurements that would otherwise corrupt the computation of the histogram.

-This document describes Mastic, a VDAF that can be used as a drop-in replacement for Poplar1, while offering improved performance and communication cost.
+This document describes Mastic {{MPDST24}}, a VDAF that can be used as a drop-in replacement for Poplar1, while offering improved performance and communication cost.
 [CP: We'll need numbers to back this up.]
 Based on the PLASMA protocol
 {{MST24}}, the scheme's design also improves communication complexity, requiring